 What is Sociology?

-Sociology looks at society from every angle – it’s the scientific study of social life.
-Sociology is part of the social sciences that aims at answering questions as to why and how we group together to form societies as well as the individual’s roles within society.
+Sociology is the scientific study of social life.
 The fundamental insight of the discipline is that the social matters; our lives are affected not only by our personal psychology, but by our place in the social world.
 Substantively, sociologists look at a range of issues, from inequality to human ecology, from deviance to religion, from medicine to politics.
 Few fields offer students (and researchers) opportunities of such breadth.

 Sociology Majors’ Skills and Careers

 In today’s changing job market, the skills developed by sociology majors are important – skills in analyzing problems, understanding diverse peoples, and assessing how changes in the broader social structure shape individuals’ daily lives.
 Sociology also provides training in social science research methods and statistics, communication, and critical thinking.
 Successful sociology majors enter the professional world with skills useful in a wide range of careers including public relations, community planning, positions in government and social agencies, criminal justice system professions, and business.
 Sociology also provides an excellent foundation for professions that often require graduate school training, such as counseling, law, public policy and administration, social work, or teaching.